walnutcreektherapist/walnutcreektherapist.github.io/README.md

-## Welcome to Walnut Creek Therapy
+## Welcome to Walnut Creek Therapist

 You can use the [editor on GitHub](https://github.com/nefariouslacker/escape-from-kaiser/edit/master/README.md) to maintain and preview the content for your website in Markdown files.